 Board of Trustees Chair

-Center for Research on Lifelong STEM Learning, Oregon State University
+STEM Research Center, Oregon State University

 Before joining OSU in 2014, Martin directed the Board on Science Education and the Climate Change Education Roundtable at the National Academy of Sciences.
 At the Academies he oversaw studies on a wide range of issues related to science education and science learning, and provided evidence-based advice to decision-makers in policy, academia and educational practice.
 His prior research focused on how and what we learn when we do so voluntarily, and how learning is shaping, and also influenced by, our behaviors, identities and beliefs, particularly of controversial topics such as climate change or evolution.
 Martin researched informal science education and science communication in a variety of settings and situations, and has investigated connections between school-based and out-of-school learning in Germany and the United States.